molofsky/SumDigits/README.md

 # Sum_Digits
-Recursive function to compute the sum digits of any given number.
+Recursive function to compute the sum of digits for any given number.